 How to Open Group Policy Editor After Enabling It

-Once this has been installed you need to access them and edit the ones implemented on your system.
+Once installed, you need to access them and edit the ones implemented on your system.

-- You need to open the Run dialog box by hitting “Windows Key + R”.
+- It would be best if you opened the Run dialog box by hitting “Windows Key + R”.

 - Then type in “gpedit.msc”.